-The Confederation Bridge crosses the Northumberland Strait to connect the province of New Brunsiwck to the province of Prince Edward Island.
-The bridge is Canada’s longest fixed-link crossing and the longest bridge which crosses over ice-covered water.
+The Confederation Bridge crosses the Northumberland Strait and connects the province of New Brunsiwck to the province of Prince Edward Island.
+The bridge is Canada’s longest fixed-link crossing and the longest bridge in the world to cross ice-covered water.

-Periodic discussions regarding the installation of a bridge to connect Prince Edward Island (PEI) to the mainland had been ongoing since the late 1800s.
+Discussions regarding building a bridge to connect Prince Edward Island (PEI) to the mainland had been ongoing since the late 1800s.
 Early proposals looked at developing a railway tunnel under the Strait, but this idea was later abandoned due to concerns over engineering and costs.

 In 1966, the Government of Canada moved forward with a development plan for a bridge, getting so far as to construct a causeway connecting Tenholm and Jourimain Island; however, this endeavour was ultimately abandoned.
 It wasn’t until 1987, after receiving a number of development proposals, that the Government of Canada began conducting a new feasibility study for a fixed-link crossing.